 Facilitation Master Class SeriesONLINE

-In this collection of online Facilitation Master Classes, we’ve identified four of the key issues that often trouble facilitators and developed the corresponding competencies that enable truly transformative group work.
+In this collection of online Facilitation Master Classes, we’ve identified five of the key issues that often trouble facilitators and developed the corresponding competencies that enable truly transformative group work.

 Each class introduces Process Oriented methods to address a specific problem faced by facilitators, giving you new insights into the deeper nature of the problem and new skills with which to respond, increasing your capacity to facilitate transformational group work.

 A mix of theory, case studies and interactive discussion, each class builds upon content from the previous topic to create the 5-part series.

 In this class, learn Inner Work techniques to use your own internal experience as data to track the group, stay-in-the-game and respond to attacks in productive and transformative ways.

 In this class, learn how to diagnose the roles present to understand and predict dynamics, depersonalise issues to create safety and inform your choices of intervention to best serve the direction of the group’s growth.

 Groups get bored and come up with short-term, shallow solutions that don’t stick, and facilitators feel dissatisfied and get burnt out.

 This class will help you discern the structure of any groups’ learning process and how to keep the group on its learning edge so that you can facilitate truly transformative change.